danlopez/danlopez/content/about-me.md

 ## My Work

+### SolarAPP+ - Chief Technology Officer

+Today I'm the CTO of [SolarAPP+](https://www.gosolarapp.org), the automated solar permitting platform developed by the U.S. Department of Energy and NREL that helps local governments instantly approve code-compliant residential solar and storage permits — turning weeks of review into an instant approval and accelerating clean energy adoption.
+I lead engineering across the platform's products, stay hands-on with the code, grow the team, and partner with the CEO on strategy and finance.

+- **Product & Engineering**: Set technical direction and work hands-on across the platform's products — architecture through code.
+- **Team Growth**: Grow and support the engineering team: hiring, process, and delivery.
+- **Responsible AI**: Apply AI across product and operations domains, keeping the responsible-AI and accessibility lens from my government work.
+- **Strategy & Finance**: Partner with the CEO on strategy and financial planning.

 ### Login.gov - Director

-As the Director of Login.gov, the US government's digital identity and single sign on platform, I led an amazing team of public servants dedicated to providing secure and accessible digital identity solutions for millions of users.
-I was hired to stabilize and scale the organization during a challenging period marked by a major inspector general report.
-This involved managing media relations, congressional outreach, navigating complex organizational dynamics at the same time as shipping key product enhancements and growing the team.
+As the Director of [Login.gov](https://login.gov/), the US government's digital identity and single sign on platform, I led an amazing team of public servants dedicated to providing secure and accessible digital identity solutions for millions of users.
+I was hired to stabilize and scale the organization during a challenging period marked by a major inspector general report, and my focus was twofold: **stabilizing and growing the team** and **obtaining IAL2** — Login.gov's first identity assurance level for *verified* identities.

+- **Team Stabilization & Growth**: Rebuilt stability and trust after the IG report while growing the team — managing media relations, congressional outreach, and complex organizational dynamics at the same time as shipping key product enhancements.
-- **Product Improvements**: Launched in-person proofing services at over 18,000 USPS locations and established a 24/7 call center, significantly enhancing user support and service delivery.
+- **IAL2**: Led Login.gov's path to IAL2 (Identity Assurance Level 2, NIST SP 800-63) — its first assurance level for verified identities — standing up in-person identity proofing at over 18,000 USPS locations, a 24/7 support call center, and the remote identity-proofing infrastructure behind facial recognition.
 - **Responsible AI**: Oversaw the implementation of facial recognition technology with a strong emphasis on ethical considerations and responsible AI practices.
-- **Fraud Mitigation**: Create a dedicated fraud team and enhanced the product with key features to detect and mitigate fraudulent activities, safeguard user identities, and improve system integrity.
+- **Fraud Mitigation**: Created a dedicated fraud team and enhanced the product with key features to detect and mitigate fraudulent activities, safeguard user identities, and improve system integrity.
 - **Stakeholder Management**: Regularly briefed stakeholders at the White House, congressional committees, and agency leadership, ensuring alignment and support for Login.gov’s initiatives.
 - **Technical Policy Guidance**: Provided technical policy guidance to ensure compliance with evolving regulations and standards, contributing to policies that balance innovation with user privacy and security.